-Of greater importance, multiple broad zones of anomalous gold mineralisation (intersections of >0.1g/t Au with up to 3m of internal waste) were also intersected, within both dolomite and sandstone, including:
+Of greater importance, multiple broad zones of anomalous gold mineralisation were also intersected, within both dolomite and sandstone, including;

-- 11m from 8 at 0.42g/t Au in hole GHC0004; and - 24m at 0.23g/t Au in hole GHC0006.
+- 11m at 0.42g/t Au in hole GHC0004; - 24m at 0.22g/t Au in hole GHC0006;

-This was reinforced in later Northern Star work at their Paulsens Project (A96294- Northern Star Resources Limited Annual Mines Department Report, 2011-2012) which delineated more thick anomalous zones in the area.
+This was reinforced in later Northern Star work which delineated more thick anomalous zones in the area.
 These zones are indicative of powerful hydrothermal carbonate alteration in the area and the proximity to the high-grade carbonate-sulphide zone found in the nearby Paulsens Lode.

-- 27m from surface of 0.3g/t Au in hole PGHRC22; and - 4m from 49m at 0.60g/t Au in hole PGHRC04.
+- 27m of 0.3g/t Au in hole PGHRC22; and - 4m at 0.60g/t Au in hole PGHRC04.